 For most peasants in the Middle Ages, life centered around the village.
-The village was usually part of a manor run by a lord or someone of noble birth or a church or an abbey.
-Most peasants never ventured out of the village during their lifetime.
+The village was usually part of a manor run by a Lord or someone of noble birth or a church or an abbey.
+Imperatively, most peasants never ventured out of the village during their lifetime.

-Most peasants worked their land with either horses, oxen, or a combination of the two.
+In their daily lives, most peasants worked their land with either horses, oxen, or a combination of the two.
 Because of the difficulty of turning a plow and its team around, farmers plowed a straight line as far as they could in a single day.
 The following day, the farmer would turn his team around and plow back in the opposite direction.
-Unscrupulous farmers would sometimes try to pick up a little bit of precious land by swiping some of their neighbors land in a process called furrow stealing.
-As a farmer plowed the edge of his own land, he might move over into his neighbor's land and plow a few furrows, claiming them as his own.
-Furrow stealing often lead to fines levied by the lord's court.
+The unscrupulous farmers would sometimes try to pick up a little bit of precious land by swiping some of their neighbor's land in a process called furrow stealing.
+As a farmer plowed the edge of his land, he might move over into his neighbor's land and plow a few furrows, claiming them as his own.
+However, furrow stealing often led to fines levied by the Lord's Court.

-Not all peasants in the village farmed.
-There were blacksmiths, tapers, ale makers (usually women), potters, and all-around handy men.
-These residents of the village also owed fees and services to the lord but usually not as much as those who worked a large amount of land.
+Although, not all peasants in the village farmed.
+The peasant class were also blacksmiths, tapers, ale makers*, potters, and all-around handymen.
+However, these residents of the village also owed fees and services to the Lord but usually not as much as those who worked a large amount of land.

-Free peasants also lived in the village.
-Free peasants owned their land outright and did not owe any service to the lord of the manor.
+Also, some free peasants owned their land outright and therefore did not owe any service to the Lord of the Manor.

-Not all the services in the village were owed by the peasants to the lord.
-The lord also owed services to the peasants.
-The lord provided a mill for the villagers (for a portion of the grain ground, of course), a bakery, a court of justice, protection, and sometimes a parish church.
-The lord also provided land the peasants could use to graze their pigs for a small fee called pannage.
+Imperatively, not all the services in the village were owed by the peasants to the Lord.
+The Lord also owed services to the peasants.
+The Lord provided a mill for the villagers (for a portion of the grain ground, of course), a bakery, a court of justice, protection, and sometimes a parish church.
+The Lord also provided land the peasants could use to graze their pigs for a small fee called pannage.

-Peasants and lords lived in a symbiotic relationship, each providing something the other needed.
-The lord received goods, services, and some cash to keep the manor running while the peasants received justice, protection, and services that would have been too expensive for a peasant to provide himself.
+The peasantry and nobility lived in a symbiotic relationship, each providing something the other needed.
+The Lord received goods, services, and some cash to keep the manor running while the peasants received justice, protection, and services that would have been too expensive for a peasant to provide himself.